Demand forecasting solution for waste reduction

 Neal Analytics’ final demand forecasting solution architecture

-For this engagement, Neal Analytics built a total of 28 models (one model per store per day = 7 days a week * 4 stores).
+For this engagement, Neal Analytics built over 20 models, with one model per store per day.
 Before these new models, the client estimated the actual waste to be well over 10% at all stores across the US.
 After implementing Neal Analytics’ machine learning-powered, demand forecasting solution, the waste was consistently below this project goal of 10%.

-The model also helped the client to better understand future sales trends and reduce product recycling.
+The model also helped the customer to better understand future sales trends and reduce product recycling.